O Armatolos: Poem

-Since the beginning of the first verse, Parlichev lyrical and suggestive style by the unforced hyperbole, antithesis and Homeric comparisons, introduces the reader to the event, heralding the doom that the people of Reka have after the falling death of the armatoloi.
-Revealing that the source of their sorrow is his death, and that he'll be forever among them cursing the enemy that had killed him.
-The first and second verse of the second song goes:
+Since the beginning of the first verse, Parlichev's lyrical and suggestive style by the unforced hyperbole, antithesis and Homeric comparisons, introduces the reader to the event, heralding the doom that the people of Reka have after the falling death of the armatoloi.
+Revealing that the source of their sorrow is his death, and that he will be forever among them, cursing the enemy that had killed him.
+The first and second verses of the second song go: